mlg-/bug-tracker/README.md

   - Should have a deadline (for completion)
   - Can belong to a single project, optionally
   - Can belong to a single developer, optionally
+  - May float in space forever, doomed to an uncertain future (this is a realistic bug tracker)